 Imagine getting together in a group, debunking the lies you learned about your selves and the world.
 Sharing the risk of removing the mask you’ve built, and instead recognizing that not only are those around you more wonderful as their authentic selves…so are you.
 Stepping out of the old “normal” into a new one, where mistakes are made, and repaired; distress seen with compassion and given comfort; conflict is practiced with ever-increasing confidence, no longer about attack and defend but about emerging understanding, honesty and mutual care.

-My first group has already addressed the issues of how securely (or not) we connect to others, our boundaries (or lack thereof), and our capacity to get and stay connected to ourselves.
-We will be addressing perfectionism and sibling and other close relationships, among other topics.
+I began this group a year ago, not knowing if it would be truly helpful.
+Three groups–“generations,” I call them–have trusted me to lead them through a process I developed after years of working with individual clients struggling just as my composite “Sally”.
+We’ve addressed the issues of how securely (or not) we connect to others, our boundaries (or lack thereof), and our capacity to get and stay connected to ourselves while reaching out for others.
+We address perfectionism and sibling and other close relationships, and how (or if) to forgive our parents.
 Somatically based, people are encouraged to get and stay in their bodies, supporting a healthier nervous system.
 Each group is structured, with an exercise to go with each topic, and some room at the end for processing.
 Each module is 6 months of 2 hours one time per month, and the fee is a sliding scale of $30-50.
-I must meet with potential members prior to admission to the group, and hold free initial discussions every 3 months to see if the group would serve your needs.
+I must meet with potential members prior to admission to the group, and hold free initial discussions 3 times a year to see if the group would serve your needs.
 The group, once set at a maximum of 7 members, becomes closed after the first session, and therefore requires a commitment.

 If you can’t make it, but recognize that you’re experiencing the impact such a parent can have, I urge you to reach out.
 Sadly, it’s estimated that 2% of the population, many of whom are raising children, suffer from this illness…and without help and support, the damage perpetuates.
 Let’s make it end here!

-Psychoeducation Group starting January, 2019, meeting monthly on the first Saturday, maximum of seven: FULL
+Psychoeducation Group starting TBD, meeting monthly on the first Saturday, 11 am, maximum of seven: must attend one of the two discussions above previously